Yelfive/md-notes/Beanstalk/Usage.md

 ### put

-The "put" command is for any process that wants to insert a job into the queue.
+The `put` command is for any process that wants to insert a job into the queue.
 It comprises a command line followed by the job body:

 ```beanstalk
 put <pri> <delay> <ttr> <bytes>\r\n